aditya25bce10707-lab/Digital-Literacy/TASK-2 (portfolio)/reflection.md

 digital resume and helps in finding internships, jobs, and industry connections.

-**Kaggle** is a data science and machine learning community platform.
-It offers datasets, competitions, and notebooks.
-Since I am interested in AI/ML, Kaggle will help me practice and showcase data skills.
+**ResearchGate** is a premier professional social networking site for scientists and researchers to connect, collaborate, and share their work, boasting over 25 million members globally.
+Founded in 2008, it acts as an open-access repository for academic publications, allowing users to find research, share papers, and ask.

 ## How I Plan to Use Them Over the Next Four Years